brimdata/zed/docs/lake/design.md

-If a writer commits data after a reader starts scanning, then the reader does not see the new data since it's scanning the snapshot that existed before these new writes occur.
+If a writer commits data after a reader starts scanning, then the reader does not see the new data since it's scanning the snapshot that existed before these new writes occurred.

 Also, arbitrary metadata can be committed to the log as described below, e.g., to associate index objects or derived analytics to a specific